-Many people are very opposed to keeping giant African land snails as pets, since they are "destructive, invasive, dangerous and illegal."
-It is true that they have enormous destructive potential and are serious agricultural pests, and they are indeed illegal in the US and some other countries.
+Many people are very opposed to keeping giant African land snails as pets since they are "destructive, invasive, dangerous and illegal."
+It is true that they have enormous destructive potential and are serious agricultural pests, and they are indeed illegal in the United States and some other countries.
 However, in some other countries they are legal as pets (although in some of these places it is illegal to release them or their eggs into the wild).
-They are also capable of carrying a parasite that can lead to meningitis, although no cases of this have been seen in the US (and infections with this parasite are usually linked to consumption of snail meat).
+They are also capable of carrying a parasite that can lead to meningitis, although no cases of this have been seen in the United States (and infections with this parasite are usually linked to consumption of snail meat).

-In late 2003 and early 2004, several giant African land snails (along with many eggs) were apparently seized in Wisconsin by the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS).
-The Milwaulkee Journal Sential Online (April 29, 2004) reported that APHIS began an investigation after a pet store inquired about the legal status of the giant snails as pets, and as a result APHIS eventually confiscated over 100 snails from pet stores, private owners, and exotic pet swap meets.
-When several schools discovered the status of these snails, they turned over their snails which were classroom pets and/or projects.
+In late 2003 and early 2004, several giant African land snails (along with many eggs) were seized in Wisconsin by the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS).
+The Milwaukee Journal Sentinel Online (April 29, 2004) reported that APHIS began an investigation after a pet store inquired about the legal status of the giant snails as pets, and as a result, APHIS eventually confiscated more than 100 snails from pet stores, private owners, and exotic pet swap meets.
+When several schools discovered the status of these snails, they turned over their snails that were classroom pets and/or projects.
 All of the snails found so far have been in captivity; none have been discovered in the wild.

 What to Do If You Have a Giant African Land Snail